rideg1337/infra-to-code-converter/README.md

 - Generates Terraform `.tf` files for LXC containers using Jinja2 templates
 - Generates Ansible inventory and playbook files for container management
 - Easily extendable to support other platforms
-- Includes tests for core components to ensure stability

 ---